Savan – An Auspicious Hindu Month

 Mythology has it that after imbibing the deadly poison, Shiva experienced intense heat and immense burning sensation in his throat.
 And in order to pacify the heat, he ordered the Ganges to drench him in cold water.
 Seeing the agony of the Mahadev, Indra - the lord of Skies ordered thunderous cloud to rain heavily to counterbalance Shiva’s agonizing pain.
 Since then, it is believed that whosoever pours milk and water on Shiva statues and Shivling is blessed by Lord Shiva as it gives him relief from the excruciating pain of Halahal.

-It is believed, worshiping Lord Shiva and performing Rudrabhishek on the auspicious occasion of Maha Shivratri has special significance in our life.
-Performing Rudrabhishek destroy all kind of negativity from our life and also enhance all round prosperity and happiness in life by the powerful blessings of lord Shiva.
+It is believed, worshiping Lord Shiva and performing Rudrabhishek in the auspicious Month of Shravan has special significance in our life.
+Performing Rudrabhishek destroy all kind of negativity from our life and also enhance all-round prosperity and happiness in life by the powerful blessings of Lord Shiva.